 2. In a separate bowl combine half the parmesan cheese, cottage cheese, egg, and 2 cups mozzarella cheese.
 Mix well and add salt and pepper to taste.

-5. Bake in a preheated 350 degree F(175 degrees C) oven for 45 minutes.
+5. Bake in a preheated 350 degrees F(175 degrees C) oven for 45 minutes.
 Uncover and bake an additional 10 minutes.
 Let stand 10 minutes before serving.

 3. Spaghetti Sauce